telerik/blazor-docs/components/listview/overview.md

 The <a href="https://www.telerik.com/blazor-ui/listview" target="_blank">Blazor ListView component</a> is a fully customizable templated component that repeats your layout for each item in the data source.
 It lets you page the data, edit items through a dedicated edit template and also add header and footer templates.

-#### To use a Telerik ListView for Blazor
+## Creating Blazor ListView

-1. add the `TelerikListView` tag
+1. Add the `TelerikListView` tag to add the component to your razor page.

-1. populate its `Data` property with the collection of items you want the user to see
+1. Populate its `Data` property with the collection of items you want the user to see.

-1. define the `Template` for the items and add the relevant styles to your app
+1. Define the `Template` for the items and add the relevant styles to your app.

-1. (optional) enable paging and set dimensions to the component
+1. (optional) Enable paging and set dimensions to the component.

->caption ListView in read mode with paging enabled
+>caption ListView in read mode with paging enabled.

 ````CSHTML
 @* Styles would usually go to to the site stylesheet, and you can read more details about